lebelolerato/CMPG-323-Overview---34687602/README.md

         https://thejpanda.com/2020/08/10/python-automating-asp-net-core-web-api-creation-that-communicates-with-your-database-in-60-seconds-or-less/

-#### Project 3
+#### Project 3 - MVC Web Application
     Repositort name == MVC Web Application

     Requirements == understand architectural patterns as well as pay specific attention to implementing coding principle design patterns

     Repository patterns Implementation

+    # What is MVC?
+      MVC (Model-View-Controller) is a pattern in software design commonly used to implement user interfaces, data, and controlling logic.
+It emphasizes a separation         between the software's business logic and display.
+This "separation of concerns" provides for a better division of labor and improved maintenance.
+Some other           design patterns are based on MVC, such as MVVM (Model-View-Viewmodel), MVP (Model-View-Presenter), and MVW (Model-View-Whatever).The three parts of the MVC             software-design pattern can be described as follows:

+      Model: Manages data and business logic.
+      View: Handles layout and display.
+      Controller: Routes commands to the model and view parts.

     ## How my project works
        For this project I implemented Tier 2 which is the advanced level of the Repository patterns.
 I started by creating Repositories folder which contains my              Generic, Category, Device and Zone repository classes and interfaces

     ### Repository Folder